 Occupational Therapy licenses expire on July 31 of even years (e.g., 2018, 2020).

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-You may file a late renewal application for up to one year after the expiration date.
+You may file a late renewal application up to one year after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
-Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
+Even though you can file a late renewal application, do not resume practicing until your license is actually renewed to active status.
 The late period is not a “grace period.”